-a string s with a regular expression r: if the derivative of r w.r.t. (in succession) all the characters of the string matches the empty string, then r matches s (and $vice\ versa$).
+Brzozowski [3] introduced the notion of the derivative $r \setminus c$ of a regular expression r w.r.t. a character c, and showed that it gave a simple solution to the problem of matching a string s with a regular expression r: if the derivative of r w.r.t. (in succession) all the characters of the string matches the empty string, then r matches s (and vice versa).
 The derivative has the property (which may almost be regarded as its specification) that, for every string s and regular expression r and character c, one has $cs \in L(r)$ if and only if $s \in L(r \setminus c)$.
 The beauty of Brzozowski's derivatives is that they are neatly expressible in any functional language, and easily definable and reasoned about in theorem provers-the definitions just consist of inductive datatypes and simple recursive functions.
-A mechanised correctness proof of Brzozowski's matcher in for example HOL4 has been mentioned by Owens and Slind [14].
-Another one in Isabelle/HOL is part of the work by Krauss and Nipkow [9].
-And another one in Coq is given by Coquand and Siles [5].
+A mechanised correctness proof of Brzozowski's matcher in for example HOL4 has been mentioned by Owens and Slind [12].
+Another one in Isabelle/HOL is part of the work by Krauss and Nipkow [8].
+And another one in Coq is given by Coquand and Siles [4].

 If a regular expression matches a string, then in general there is more than one way of how the string is matched.
-There are two commonly used disambiguation strategies to generate a unique answer: one is called GREEDY matching [6] and the other is POSIX matching [1,10,12,16,17].
+There are two commonly used disambiguation strategies to generate a unique answer: one is called GREEDY matching [5] and the other is POSIX matching [1,9,10,13,14].
 For example consider the string xy and the regular expression $(x + y + xy)^$.
 Either the string can be matched in two 'iterations' by the single letter-regular expressions x and y, or directly in one iteration by xy.
 The first case corresponds to GREEDY matching, which first matches with the left-most symbol and only matches the next symbol in case of a mismatch (this is greedy in the sense of preferring instant gratification to delayed repletion).
 The second case is POSIX matching, which prefers the longest match.